ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neural_tube_defects/index.rst

 The Neural Tube Defects cause has 85 sequelae, which can be summarized as follows:

-- All infants with anencephaly are assigned the health state of severe motor and cognitive impairment.
+- All infants with anencephaly are assigned the health state of severe motor and cognitive impairment, so there is 1 sequela for anencephaly.
-- Cases of spina bifida and encephalocele are split into every combination of mild, moderate and severe motor impairment, all 5 severities of intellectual disability (borderline, mild, moderate, severe, profound), and presence or absence of urinary incontinence.
+- Cases of spina bifida are split into every combination of mild, moderate and severe motor impairment, all 6 severities of intellectual disability (none, borderline, mild, moderate, severe, profound), and presence or absence of urinary incontinence.
+Thus, there are :math:`3\times 6\times 2 =36` sequelae for spina bifida.
+- Cases of encephalocele are split into every combination of motor impairments (none, mild, moderate, severe), all 6 severities of intellectual disability (none, borderline, mild, moderate, severe, profound), and presence or absence of urinary incontinence.
+Thus, there are :math:`4\times 6\times 2 =48` sequelae for encephalocele, and the total number of sequelae for all 3 subcategories of neural tube defects is :math:`1+36+48=85`.
 - The proportions of the various sequelae were calculated using a pooled analysis of available literature on the long-term outcomes in cohorts of individuals born with each sub-type of neural tube